Aksecret/free-rdp/README.md

 ## ABOUT TOOL :

-PUBG_BGMI-Phishing IS A PHISING TOOL WICH IS USED TO PHISH A PUBG ACCOUNT OF YOUR VICTIM.
-This tool works on both rooted Android device and Non-rooted Android device.
+Cloud Linux RDP is a Free Remote Desktop Tool Wich is Used to Free Linux Desktop Of You.
+This tool works on both All Systems Browser.

 ### AVAILABLE ON :